Sebastian Coe: Early life and education

 Coe was born on 29 September 1956 at Queen Charlotte's and Chelsea Hospital, Hammersmith, London.
 His father was athletics coach Peter Coe and his mother, Tina Angela Lal, was of half Indian descent, born to a Punjabi father, Sardari Lal Malhotra, and an English/Irish mother, Vera (née Swan).
+Indian diplomat Samar Sen was Sebastian's uncle.

 When he was less than a year old, Coe and his family moved to Warwickshire, where he later attended Bridgetown Primary School and Hugh Clopton Secondary School in Stratford-upon-Avon.
-The family then moved to Sheffield where he attended Tapton School, a secondary modern school, at Crosspool which became a comprehensive school while he was there and Abbeydale Grange School.
+The family then moved to Sheffield where he attended Tapton School, a a secondary modern school, at Crosspool which became a comprehensive school while he was there and Abbeydale Grange School.
 He joined Hallamshire Harriers at the age of 12, and soon became a middle-distance specialist, having been inspired by David Jackson, a geography teacher at Tapton School who had been a cross-country runner.
 Coe was coached by his own father and represented Loughborough University and later Haringey AC, now Enfield and Haringey Athletic Club when not competing for his country.

 Coe studied Economics and Social History at Loughborough University, where he met George Gandy, the university's strength and conditioning coach, whose already well-established exercises for Loughborough Students RUFC strengthened and conditioned Coe.
 Coe won his first major race at the 1977 European indoor championships 800 metres in San Sebastián, Spain.

 His mother, Tina Angela Lal, died in London, in 2005, aged 75.
 His father, Peter Coe, died on 9 August 2008, aged 88, while Coe was visiting Beijing.